-I feel the surge of excitement as I looked at the window when our plane is about to land in Keflavik.
+I felt surge of excitement as I looked at the window when our plane was about to land in Keflavik.
 The landscape was literally covered with snow and ice.
-Luttle wonder why this country is called ICEland.
+Little wonder why this country is called ICEland.
 When March is already spring in central Europe, in this part of the world March is still winter and snowing.

 Our first stop is Bonus at Fitjar.
-We need to buy groceries and also have lunch at Subway.
-They also have atm but I dont see the need to extract cash as you can pay everything in iceland with card.
+We need to stock up on groceries and buy lots of snack for our trip members with bottomless pits.
+We had lunch at Subway, just next to Bonus.
+There is also ATM machine in the area but I don’t see the need to extract cash as you can pay everything in Iceland with Debit or Credit Card.

-Our first destination is Thingvellir national park.
-But before that we couldn’t resist to stop at a side road just to take our first picture with the snow.
-Now knowing we will see snow everyday throughout our trip in Iceland lol.
+Our first destination is Þingvellir national park.
+But beforewe get there we couldn’t resist to stop at a side road just to take our first picture with the snow.
+Not knowing we will see snow everyday throughout our trip in Iceland 🤣.

-From Thingvellir we continue driving to Geysir.
 Strokkur Geysir is the most active geyser in Iceland and erupts naturally every 4-10 minutes.
 It felt longer to me as I felt my fingers are going numb waiting for the eruption to come.
 The eruption is usually 15-20 meters high but in history book it said to erupt up to 40 meters.
-Strokkur and geysir are believed to be the same age but since Geysir was considered to be more magnifiscent, strokkur wasn’t mentioned in any written books until 1789 after an earthquake helped to unblock the conduit of the geysir.
+Strokkur and Geysir are believed to be the same age but since Geysir was considered to be more magnificent, strokkur wasn’t mentioned in any written books until 1789 after an earthquake helped to unblock the conduit of the Geysir.

-There is a restaurant in Geysir center but we pressed thru to Gulfoss which is a 10 minutes drive away as we want to be there before the sun sets.
+There was a restaurant and toilet facility in Geysir center, but we pressed thru to Gulfoss which was a 10 minutes drive as we wanted to reached there before the sun sets.

 Gulfoss, translated to Golden Falls is one of Iceland’s most iconic and beloved waterfall, found in the Hvita river canyon in South west island and is a part of attraction under Golden Circle route.
 Gulfoss is unique because we view the waterfall from above instead of below like you’d normally do when you see a waterfall.

 It takes 10 minutes walk from the parking area into the waterfall which should be okay.
-But the temperature has dropped below zero degree by the time we came and the wind was strong.
-That 10 minutes walk felt more like 30 minutes lol.
+But the temperature has dropped below zero degree by the time we came and the wind was unbelievably strong.
+That 10 minutes walk felt more like 30 minutes!!

-Gulfoss is our last destination for the day and we’re going to stay in Skalinn guesthouse not far from the area.
+Gulfoss is our last destination for the day and we’re going to stay the night in Skalinn guesthouse not far from the area.